grave019/coding-quiz/README.md

 ### 1. Introduction

 The goal of this project was to simulate a coding assessment quiz.
 Often, assessments test the knowledge of potential applicants.
-For my quiz I chose a 10 multiple question test focussing on JavaScript.
+For my quiz I chose a 10 multiple question test focus the first 10 questions on JavaScript.
+For fun, I did an additional 10 questions related to the Marvel Cinematic Universe.
+Coding is fun and I wanted to let a little of my personality come out in my work.

 ### 2. Goals

 My goal when making this test was to ask questions that the typical coder should know.
 In order to make this test, I created index.html page to house the questions on the test.
 I also created a highscore.html page to score the high scores on local storage within the website.
 I chose to border the questions and answers in a crimson and white color scheme that was appealing to me.
-When creating my logic.js page I first created an array of 10 questions that I will be pulling my questions from.
-In the quiz I have given the test taker 10 seconds per question for a total of 100 seconds.
+When creating my logic.js page I first created an array of 20 questions that I will be pulling my questions, choices and answers from.
+In the quiz I have given the test taker 10 seconds per question for a total of 200 seconds.
 If a question is answered incorrectly a penalty of 10 seconds will be deducted from the test takers time alotment.
 In order to display these questions sequentially and have a web page that changes with every answer I used jquery queryselector to connect in the document with the id tags in the html document.
+When a person is finished with the test the number of seconds remaining will be their total score.
 I was able to accomplish each of these goals.
 The user is able to input their initials after they take the quiz and then they are taken to the highscore.html page.
+This information is stored in local storage allowing the user to see how they did compared to other quiz takers.a

 ### 3. Reflection